haitianchen/PQO_Extension/README.md

 # Parameterized Queries in PostgreSQL
+Note: Please visit the latest branch to obtain codes.
+The main branch may be outdated.
 ## Rationale

 sr_plan looks like Oracle Outline system.
 It can be used to lock the execution plan.
 It is necessary if you do not trust the planner or able to form a better plan.